 6.3.2 Democratic Systems of Government

-In democratic systems of government, people choose who governs them; this gives politicians some legitimacy, but there can be failings
+People choose who governs them in democratic systems of government; this gives politicians some legitimacy, but there can be failings

 Democracy is broadly defined here as a system where people can choose their politicians by voting in an election.
 The ideal is that everyone should have the opportunity to make choices and they should feel that they have some control over their politicians.
 And an unsatisfactory government can be replaced at the next election.